Bruce Gilley: The Last Imperialist

 Gilley's biography of Sir Alan Burns, entitled The Last Imperialist: Sir Alan Burns's Epic Defense of the British Empire, was withdrawn from publishing by Rowman & Littlefield after J. Moufawad-Paul started a petition, which gained more than 1,000 signatories, saying the author espoused a "pro-colonial" and "white nationalist" perspective.
 Gilley defended the book by saying it had passed a peer-review procedure and was endorsed by historians Tirthankar Roy and Jeremy Black; Roy confirmed that it had been peer-reviewed and that he had endorsed it and stated that "[t]hat it could be an apology for empires ... never crossed my mind, I do not think this book is one".
 The book was published by conservative publishing house Regnery Gateway in September 2021.

 Political views

 Gilley describes himself as a "classical liberal" and "an independent voter".
 In 2017, Gilley withdrew from the American Political Science Association, stating that he considered it to lack intellectual diversity and to possess an anti-conservative bias.
 As a member of the Heterodox Academy, he has been critical of tenure evaluations which require a pledge to uphold collegiate diversity.
 Gilley has been critical of educational initiatives designed to enhance diversity, equity, and inclusion.

-Hong Kong independence
+Hong Kong

 Gilley's views about colonialism were strongly influenced by his years as a journalist when he worked in Hong Kong.
 During his stay, the British transferred their Colony of Hong Kong to the People's Republic of China (PRC) on 1 July 1997.
 The tremendous fear among the population of Hong Kong prior to the transfer of power to China in 1997 made a big impression on him.